otrv4/otrv4/otrv4.md

 * Send a DRE-Auth Message.
 * If there is an stored message, encrypt it and send it as a Data Message.

+(TODO: stored messages?
+I don't know if we have those anymore.
+Should we?
+Can there be morethan one?)

 #### Receiving a DRE-Auth message

 If the message is version 4 and version 4 is not allowed, ignore this message.